One thing you can do is to tweak a number of rcutorture settings to adjust the manner and type of torture that your testing inflicts.

 Confused Kconfig OptionsThe Kconfig options for a given rcutorture scenario are specified by the corresponding file in the tools/testing/selftests/rcutorture/confi

 But why not just use the --kconfig argument and be happy, as described previously?

-One reason is that there are a few Kconfig options that the rcutorture scripting refers to early in the process, before the --kconfig parameter's additions have been processed, for example, changing CONFIG_NR_CPUS should be done in the file rather than via the --kconfig parameter.
+One reason is that there are a few Kconfig options that pre-2021 versions of the rcutorture scripting refer to early in the process, before the --kconfig parameter's additions have been processed, for example, changing CONFIG_NR_CPUS should be done in the file rather than via the --kconfig parameter.
 Another reason is to not need to keep supplying a --kconfig argument for each of many repeated rcutorture runs.
 But perhaps most important, if you want some scenarios to be built with one Kconfig option and others built with some other Kconfig option, modifying each scenario's file avoids the need for multiple rcutorture runs.

 For example, you could edit the tools/testing/selftests/rcutorture/confi

 This would run three concurrent copies of TREE03, but with each guest OS restricted to only 4 CPUs.